 Starting a business is one of the most stressful things a person can do in their life, but it can also be one of the most rewarding.
 With all the work that goes into starting a business, one crucial task is often left out of the setup phase: legal representation.

-Without a competent lawyer by your side, your company is more susceptible to facing legal trouble.
+Without a competent business lawyer by your side, your company is more susceptible to facing legal trouble.
 Having to deal with a lawsuit before your business gets off the ground is no way to start your new venture.
 A company lawyer will keep your business protected and operating in accordance with the law.

 You should treat finding your corporate lawyer the same way you would any employee.
-By interviewing a number of candidates you can find out which law firm fits in you budget, and has the skill and knowledge to effectively aid you as council, and draw up paperwork, contracts, privacy policies, disclaimers, etc.
+By interviewing a number of candidates you can find out which law firm fits in your budget, and has the skill and knowledge to effectively aid you as council, and draw up paperwork, contracts, privacy policies, disclaimers, etc.

 Make sure the lawyer you choose is familiar with the local laws and procedures in your business’s area.
 Also, they should have some experience working with businesses like your own.
 A lawyer who has a foundational understanding of your industry is also incredibly helpful.